leeclemens/RHEL6-Salt-SecurityFormula/README.md

 # RHEL6-Salt-SecurityFormula
 A collection of Saltstack formulas for enforcing security compliance:

-# Progress
+# Progress and Roadmap
-CAT-I   : Complete
+- CAT-I   : Complete
-CAT-II  : Complete
+- CAT-II  : Complete
-CAT-III : Next In progress
+- CAT-III : In progress
+- Pam.D   : PENDING
+-

 # Versions
 These formulas are based on a RHEL6.7 Distribution of linux.
 Designed around u_Redhat_6_V1RT9_STIG provided by DISA.